 The August 18, 2024 cruise on the Carnival Legend departs from Dover (london), England.
-On this 9 Night Western Mediterranean (Dover To Rome) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 9 Night Western Mediterranean (Dover To Rome) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Carnival Legend sets sail on Sunday, Aug 18th and returns on Tuesday, Aug 27th.

 Use the buttons below to toggle between cabin types.